Exceptional-point-constrained locking of boundary-sensitive topological transitions in chiral non-Hermitian SSH-type lattices: Beyond the solvable limit

-The locking disappears once the parameter sweep leaves the EP-constrained manifold.
-This demonstrates that the synchronization established above is neither generic nor guaranteed by the mere existence of isolated exceptional points or isolated Hermitian band touchings.
-Rather, the crucial ingredient is that the zero-energy degeneracy constraint must persist along the entire parameter path.
+We now show that the locking is lost when the parameter sweep is not confined to an EP-constrained manifold.
+This distinction is essential: neither an isolated exceptional point nor an isolated Hermitian degeneracy is sufficient to synchronize the PBC point-gap winding transition with the OBC non-Bloch bulk real-line-gap transition.

-Figure~\ref{fig4} illustrates this breakdown for two representative sweeps at $\delta=0.5t_3$.
-We first consider the EP-free path $t_2=t_1+0.25t_3\sin\bigl[(t_1/t_3-1)\pi\bigr]$, shown in Figs.~\ref{fig4}(a)--\ref{fig4}(d).
-As seen in Fig.~\ref{fig4}(a), the PBC spectrum does not remain pinned to a zero-energy EP throughout the sweep.
-At $t_1=2t_3$, one has $t_2=t_1$, so the system passes through the Hermitian limit and the zero-energy touching becomes an ordinary nondefective degeneracy rather than an exceptional point.
-Correspondingly, Fig.~\ref{fig4}(b) shows that the OBC spectrum undergoes a single real-line-gap closing at $t_1=2t_3$, and Fig.~\ref{fig4}(c) shows that the OBC invariant changes only once, from $\nu_{\rm OBC}=1$ for $t_1<2t_3$ to $\nu_{\rm OBC}=0$ for $t_1>2t_3$.
+Figure~\ref{fig4} illustrates this breakdown for two representative unconstrained sweeps at $\delta=0.5t_3$.
+We first consider the path

+shown in Figs.~\ref{fig4}(a)--\ref{fig4}(d).
+Along this sweep, the Bloch spectrum is not constrained to remain pinned to a zero-energy exceptional degeneracy.
+As shown in Fig.~\ref{fig4}(a), the PBC spectrum does not exhibit a persistent zero-energy EP throughout the evolution.
+At $t_1=2t_3$, one has $t_2=t_1$, so the system passes through the Hermitian limit, where the zero-energy touching is an ordinary nondefective degeneracy rather than an EP.
+Under OBCs, the corresponding non-Bloch bulk real line gap closes only once, at $t_1=2t_3$.
+This is reflected in the finite-chain OBC spectrum in Fig.~\ref{fig4}(b) and in the jump of the non-Bloch invariant in Fig.~\ref{fig4}(c), where $\nu_{\rm OBC}$ changes from $1$ for $t_1<2t_3$ to $0$ for $t_1>2t_3$.
 By contrast, the PBC point-gap winding number changes repeatedly, at $t_1/t_3=1$, $2$, and $3$, as shown in Fig.~\ref{fig4}(d).
-Thus, the isolated Hermitian degeneracy at $t_1=2t_3$ does not enforce locking: it only causes an accidental coincidence between the OBC real-line-gap transition and one of several changes in PBC point-gap topology.
-Once the persistent EP constraint is removed, the two topological transitions become decoupled.
+Thus, the isolated Hermitian degeneracy at $t_1=2t_3$ does not enforce locking: it produces at most an accidental coincidence between the OBC non-Bloch bulk real-line-gap transition and one of several PBC point-gap winding transitions.